LETSlink

 locally, and we are developing a range of practical administrative

 services and training opportunities for LETS organisers.
+Our aim

-We run conferences throughout the UK where LETS organisers come
+have run conferences throughout the UK where LETS organisers come

 together to share knowledge and methodologies.
 We are also working